Calculating FX rates: Here’s the easiest way

 The bottom line: What you should consider

-Understanding exchange rates will help your business save money in both the short term and long term, so it’s wise to find as much information as possible.
+Understanding exchange rates will help your business save money in both the short term and long term, so it’s wise to find out as much information as possible.
 You’ll be able to identify areas to reduce your international spending and avoid inflated FX rates.

 To ensure you’re in the know about current exchange rates between different countries, you can rely on some helpful tools.

-Direct access to interbank exchange rates means you get the best FX rate possible, so you can start saving money now.
-You also don’t have to worry about conversion fees with Airwallex — only a small margin of 0.3% to 0.6% above the interbank exchange rate.
+Direct access to interbank exchange rates means you get the best FX rates possible, so you can start saving money now.
+You also don’t have to worry about conversion fees with Airwallex – only a small margin of 0.3% to 0.6% above the interbank exchange rate.

 If you’re ready to make the most of your money, sign up with Airwallex today.